m-tanya/build-challenge/data-analysis/README.md

 - `inputPath` (optional): Path to the CSV file.
 If not provided, defaults to `data/sales.csv`.
 - `--asOfDate=YYYY-MM-DD` (optional): Date for aging analysis.
 If not provided, uses current date.

+## Choices & Assumptions
+- **Language & Tooling**: Pure Java 17 project with no build system; scripts invoke `javac`/`java` directly so the app runs anywhere a JDK is available.
+JUnit Console Standalone is downloaded on demand.
+- **Dataset**: `data/sales.csv` is a synthetic dataset with discounts, refunds, and late invoices so every analytics section has meaningful signal.
+Values are in USD and pre-normalized; currency conversion is out of scope.
+- **Precision**: Monetary calculations use `BigDecimal` and reporting uses US locale formatting.
+Metrics are rounded for readability but keep two decimal places.
+- **Execution Model**: Entire dataset loads in memory to prioritize simplicity and streaming-style operations.
+For extremely large files you would swap in chunked loaders, but that was not required here.
+- **Reporting**: Output goes to stdout only (no external storage) to make it easy to capture logs (`analysis-report.txt`, `ci-run.log`) for submissions and CI artifacts.
+- **Date Handling**: Aging calculations default to the system date; tests pin deterministic dates to keep assertions stable.

 ---

 ## Output and Explanation